 This resistance or compensation in force makes an opposing movement around the vertical axis, towards the meridian, so that the axis of the gyroscope always points to the true meridian (or to the True North), which is pointing in a north-south direction.

-Due to its operation being based on the rotational force of the Earth and not on magnetism, the GyroMaster™ has multiple applications and its use is increasingly widespread in geology and major mining exploration projects.
-The most important thing is to know how accurate the gyro survey tool that is being used in a project is.
-(Read more about fundamental principles of a gyroscope here)
+Due to its operation, based on the rotational force of the Earth and not on magnetism, the GyroMaster™ has multiple applications and its use is increasingly widespread in Geology and major mining exploration projects.
+The most important thing is to know how accurate the gyro survey tool is that is being used in a project.
+(Read more about fundamental principles of gyroscope)

-If we take a glance at different measuring equipment that uses this technology, it can be seen that there are different classifications: the True North Gyroscope and the Reference Gyroscope can be seen.
+With a quick look at different measuring equipment that uses this technology, it can be seen that there are different classifications: the True North Gyroscope and the reference gyroscope.

-The reference gyroscope lacks an accurate sensor that measures Earth’s angular velocity projection; therefore, it is unable to find true north, which means it cannot find the azimuth.
+The reference gyroscope lacks an accurate sensor that measures Earth’s angular velocity projection, therefore it is unable to find True North, which means it cannot find azimuth.
 Before anything can be done, the collar azimuth needs to be introduced manually.
 It is not a gyroscope itself, but a reference or indirect measurement gyroscope (Inclinometer) and, of course, it is not a true gyroscope.

 The inclinometer, as its name implies, is a tool that determines the inclination of a well and does not measure direction directly, but rather takes it from an external point and its data depends on the human factor, which causes the accumulation of errors as you go deeper into the well.
-It is important to note that the measurement of a tool is not only the inclination but is also the direction (azimuth).
-Since reference gyros lack the technology and sensors necessary to search for true north and establish azimuth, they do not have the capability to measure vertical wells/boreholes.
+Although the measurement of a tool is not only the inclination, but it is also the direction (azimuth).
+Since reference gyros lack the technology and sensor necessary to search True North and establish azimuth, they cannot then measure vertical wells.
 You can find more information about the difference between a reference gyro, true north seeking gyro, and magnetic survey tool here.

-SPT GyroMaster™ is a true north seeking gyro survey tool, that can measure even with angles of +/- 90º.
+SPT GyroMaster™ is a true north gyro survey tool, that is capable of measuring even at angles of +/- 90º.
 Its operation and accuracy have been proven in extreme conditions.
-In exploration wells that are in close proximity to each other or in complex reservoirs where precision is an essential requirement, the GyroMaster™ has been the key to the success of the project.
+In wells that are in close proximity to each other or in complex reservoirs where precision is an essential requirement, the GyroMaster™ has been the key to the success of the project.

-The use of reference gyro survey tools in extremely important mining projects carries serious risks because their operation depends on human input.
-If the tool is supplied with the wrong starting data, the geology department risks falsely believing that they have found a low mineral reserve.
-It is the same case with other gyro survey tools that are true north seeking gyros but are not capable of repeating the measurement data during the descent to the well and the subsequent rise.
-That is why we have classified them as true north gyroscopes, but with low precision.
+It’s clear that the use of reference gyro survey tools in extremely important mining projects carries serious risks because their operation depends on human input; if it is supplied with the wrong starting data, the geology department risks ending up falsely believing that they have found a low mineralized.
+It’s the same case with other gyro survey tools that are True North seeking gyros but are not capable of repeating the measurement data during the descent to the well and the subsequent rise, that is why we have classified them as true north gyroscopes, but with low precision.

 Initial reference values in reference tools are sometimes obtained using a magnetic compass – increasing the chances of errors

-Tools with an accuracy of 0.3 can be up to 6 – 10 meters off target.
-The greater the inclination, the greater the projection.
+A tool with an accuracy of 0.3° can be up to 6 – 10 meters off target.
+Greater the inclination, greater the projection.

-Let us take, for example,an ore body which is 5 meters wide with a dip of about 45º and a depth of 1000 meters.
-If we use a tool whose specifications contemplate a margin of error of 0.3º in the inclination and several degrees in the azimuth, the possibilities of erroneous calculations on the dimensions of the mining body will be high.
-Therefore, the probability of under-reporting the presence of minerals will be high too and the subsequent effect on the mining company’s investments could be negatively affected.
+Let’s take, for example,an ore body which is 5 meters wide with a dip of about 45º and a depth of 1000 meters.
+If we use a tool whose specifications contemplate a margin of error of 0.3º in the inclination and several degrees in the azimuth, the possibilities of erroneous calculations on the dimensions of the mining body will be high and, therefore, the probability of not taking advantage of it properly would be devastating.

-In addition to the risks that we have already mentioned with the use of a low-precision north-seeking gyroscope or a reference gyroscope, there is another concerning factor.
-This is that those who decide to use these tools in their projects do not always have the mechanism or technology to verify that the value of 0.3º of precision in the inclination, coincides with the reality of the measurement.
-Many times, it tends to be higher, not to mention the obscure azimuth or direction accuracies stated.
+In addition to the risks that we have already mentioned with the use of a low-precision north-seeking gyroscope or a reference gyroscope, there is another concerning factor, those who decide to use these tools in their projects do not have the mechanism or technology to verify that the value of 0.3º of precision in the inclination, coincides with the reality of the measurement; many times it tends to be higher, not to mention the uncertain azimuth or direction accuracies stated.

-The main problem we have detected in our analysis is the lack of a reliable quality control standard for well trajectory measuring technologies globally and that the client is often guided by published specifications, by the ease of use, low prices, or by other factors unrelated to the precision of the tool.
-Consequently, this can lead to erroneous decision making and financial losses for investors, which could have been easily avoided.
+The main problem we have detected in our analysis is a lack of a reliable quality control standard for well trajectory measuring technologies globally and that the client is often guided by published specifications, by the ease of use or by other factors unrelated to the precision of the tool.
+Consequently, this can lead to erroneous decision making, financial losses for investors, and environmental damage that could be catastrophic.